proplot-dev/proplot/README.rst

 *  Add geographic features with the ``format`` command.
    Customize geographic gridlines and gridline labels.

+You can thank `bradyrx <https://github.com/bradyrx>`__ for getting this project in working order and helping me fix a lot of the initial bugs.
+If your field is atmospheric science, check out his awesome
+`decadal climate prediction package <https://github.com/bradyrx/climpred>`_.

 Why not add to matplotlib directly?
 -----------------------------------
 This project can be thought of as "matplotlib for power users."